Baby Bottle Drive

 Many of our clients do not have any family or friends supporting them, and rely on us for help and emotional support.
 One way we support our new moms is by throwing baby showers for our clients who do not have anyone with whom to celebrate their new baby.
 We have light refreshments, play baby shower games, and celebrate with cake.
 The new mom then opens gifts for her baby, including one large item donated by the sponsoring group.
 To help the group buy appropriate gifts, Aid to Women Center will provide a list of requested items from the mother.

-If you or your ministry or group would like to sponsor a baby shower, please contact Katrina for more details.
+If you or your ministry or group would like to sponsor a baby shower, please contact Anne for more details.

 Baby Shower Sponsorship Guidelines: